slarmoo/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 drwxrwxr-x 6 ubuntu ubuntu 4096 Nov 30 22:42 services
 ```

 The `Caddyfile` is the configuration file for your web service gateway.
-The `public_html` directory contains all of the static files that your are serving up directly through Caddy when using it as a web service.
+The `public_html` directory contains all of the static files that you are serving up directly through Caddy when using it as a web service.
 We will cover Caddy configuration in a later instruction.
 The `services` directory is the place where you are going to install all of your web services once you build them.

 Once you are done poking around on your server, you can exit the remote shell by running the `exit` command.
 That is everything.
 You will only change a few configuration settings on your server in the future.
 Usually, changes to the server are always done using an automated continuous integration process.